The 120-year Puzzle of Man’s Days

 The Fourth Exegesis:

-Human cells have a maximum span of 120 years of life.
+Human cells have a maximum lifetime! of 120 years of life.

 That cannot be a biblical exegesis, because God’s prophecies care about the souls of persons not about individual cells.